 You will be reviewing and signing several loan papers during the closing.
 The conducting closing agent, the attorney or your lender will be able to answer any questions you have during this time.
 Feel free to contact your lender in advance, if you have any questions leading up to your closing date.

-unexpected surprises the day of your closing.
+Your lender will contact you a few days prior to the closing to make sure there are no unexpected surprises the day of your closing.
 They will review your final fees, loan amount, first payment date, etc. This is also a great time for you to ask any additional questions.